 - Classic Black Belt total costs: $5 x 20 units = $100

 - ($60 + $100) / (15 units + 20 units) = $4.57 is the AUC for Belts

 But what if the next week the Classic Black Belt sells at a faster rate while the Standard Brown Belt’s sales rate declines?
 Let’s say you sold 25 units of the Classic Black Belt and only 10 units of the Standard Brown Belt.

 Even though the total number of units sold and the cost of producing both products remains the same, the AUC has gone up to $4.71.
 This is a result of customer purchasing more of your more costly item.

-This should represent what your total sales were for a given time period: days, weeks, months, etc. This is also referred to as retail volume.
+Within your retail sales report, the retail sales should represent what your total sales were for a given time period: days, weeks, months, etc. This is also referred to as retail volume.
 Note that this doesn’t take into account returns.